vitor-hartmann/analist-demo/README.md

 ## Interesting Use Cases

-While primarily designed for financial analysis, the AI assistant can be adapted for various intriguing applications:
+While primarily designed for data analysis, the AI assistant can be adapted for various intriguing applications:

 1. **Environmental Data Analysis**:
    - Analyze climate change trends